5 Queries

 It is also advisable to make a backup of the tables that are changed.
 That ’s easy to do with copy and paste.

-- In the navigation pane, right-click on the name of the table and select from the shortcut menu Copy.
+- In the Navigation Pane, right-click the name of the table and select Copy from the shortcut menu.

-- Right-click again and choose now Paste and give the new table a different name.
+- Right-click again in a blank area of the Navigation Pane and choose Paste.
+Give the new table a different name when prompted (e.g., TableName_Backup).

-To recover a table after a change, proceed as follows:
+To recover a table after an unintended change using a backup copy:

-- Right-click on the name op the copy and choose Rename and give the table the original name.
+- Right-click the backup copy of the table and choose Rename.
+Give the table its original name.

-An example of a simple update query that changes the values in a field for all records which satisfy a certain condition.
+This section provides an example of a simple update query that changes values in a field for all records satisfying a certain condition.

-The costs of all pralines with chocolate type white should be increased by 10%.
+GOAL: The costs of all pralines with chocolate type “White” should be increased by 10%.

-All necessary data is in table Pralines.
-You need the fields ChocolateType and PralineCosts.
+ANALYSIS: All necessary data is in the Pralines table.
+You need the ChocolateType and PralineCosts fields.
 Selecting the white chocolate types can be done by adding a criterion to the query.
-You can increase the PralineCosts by 10% by multiplying the current value with 1.1
+You can increase the PralineCosts by 10% by multiplying the current value by 1.1

 .